dojot/docs/source/installation-guide.rst

     src="https://www.youtube.com/embed/aZ-Wtcd_Ydw?rel=0" frameborder="0"
     allowfullscreen></iframe><br/>

-In this video tutorial above, version v0.4.2 is used, but the same video is valid for the current version, it is only necessary to change to version v0.6.0.
+In this video tutorial above, version v0.4.2 is used, but the same video is valid for the current version, it is only necessary to change to version v0.7.0.

+For a guide on how to use **HTTPS** go to this link: https://github.com/dojot/docker-compose/tree/v0.7.0#how-to-secure-dojot-with-nginx-and-lets-encrypt

 This document provides instructions on how to create a trivial deployment environment on single host for *dojot*, using Compose as the processes